-I personally have never dated a widower, but I know plenty of women who have.
+I personally have never dated a widower, but I know a lot of men and women who have.
 From what they tell me, dating a widower isn’t easy.
-Then again, neither is dating a divorced man.
+Then again, neither is dating someone who is divorced.
 What are the differences?
 What are the challenges of dating a widower?
-And are there positives?
+And, are there positives?

 I decided to sit down with a group of women to talk about dating a widower.
 All have experience.
 Here are the highlights of the discussion:

 1. How is dating a widower different than dating a divorced man?

 In any other situation, finding a mate is all happiness, but with a widower, it can be tempered with guilt.
 Widowers feel guilty that they are still able to enjoy happiness, while the person they lost can’t.
 They might also feel worried about other people’s perceptions.
 In other words, maybe others will judge them for finding happiness again.
 They might think, ‘Does being happy make people think I didn’t love my spouse?’